-10. The Authorized air ambulance service operator shall comply with JCAR Ops 1 operation of aircraft and:
+V. The Authorized air ambulance service operator shall:

-- a) Not transport more patients, personnel, and other persons that cannot be safely secured by means of seatbelts or similar devices in the aircraft during flight. - b) Passenger-carrying operations: passenger briefing cards are required in air ambulance operations.
-Operators are required to document procedures for the proper restraint of all flight personnel, patients and passengers and the proper use of seatbelts and shoulder harnesses during air ambulance operations.
+- (a) Comply with JCARs requirements for flight following and position plotting by a OCC and shall be equipped with communication equipment and staffed by a properly trained Air Medical Communication Staff (ACS) to receive and coordinate all calls as provided for by JCARs, if providing fixed-wing service this requirement may be met by filling and ATC flight plan.
+The operator shall also consider employing satellite/GPS tracking for flight following tasks as a substitute for voice radio connectivity. - (b) Comply with JCAR Ops 1 and part M requirements. - (c) Manage and dispose the medical remnants as required by Ministry of Health Regulations. - (d) Use a replacement aircraft on a temporary basis if an approved aircraft is out of service, the temporary replacement aircraft must meet the requirements of this part and the pertinent JCARs.
+In this case the Operator must notify CARC in writing at least 24 hours before. - (e) Comply with JCAR OPS1 operation of aircraft and: - (1) Not transport more patients, personnel, and other persons that cannot be safely secured by means of seatbelts or similar devices in the aircraft during flight. - (2) Passenger-carrying operations: passenger briefing cards are required in air required ambulance operations.
+Operators are document procedures for the proper restraint of all flight personnel, patients and passengers and the proper use of seatbelts and shoulder harnesses during air ambulance operations.
 In addition, it is the responsibility of the PIC to insure passengers (such as hysterical or combative patients) who may pose a hazard to the aircraft or occupants are properly restrained before takeoff.
-Procedures detailing the proper restraint of patients/passengers shall be detailed and documented, taking into account local law and applicable regulations. - c) Have fixed-wing aircraft pressurized if flight is more than 10,000 ft. - d) Medical equipment shall be functional without interfering with the avionics nor shall avionics interfere with the function of the medical equipment.
+Procedures detailing the proper restraint of patients/passengers shall be detailed and documented, taking into account local law and applicable regulations.

+- (3) Have fixed-wing aircraft pressurized if flight is more than 10,000 ft. - (4) Medical equipment shall be functional without interfering with the avionics nor shall avionics interfere with the function of the medical equipment.